The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 - 3/4 cup Vegetable Oil

 - Blend first 6 ingredients in blender until cranberries are broken up.
 Add oil and blend until dressing is pink throughout.
 Refrigerate until ready to use.

 – Soda options (mine included Sprite Zero, Diet Coke and Dr. Pepper)

 – Syrup options (mine included Torani Coconut and Rose’s Grenadine cherry syrup)

 – Garnishments (mine included maraschino cherries and lime wedges)

 Now, you can’t have a drink with out something to stir it with.
 These super simple drink stirrers were one of my most favorite little details of the whole party.
 I just took a small piece of gold tissue paper, cut it into fringe leaving about 1/2″ uncut, ran a little bit of glue along the 1/2″ portion and rolled it around the end of a bamboo skewer.
 Super cute, right?!

 Here’s what I included:

 – Cranberry DOVE® Fruit

 Mmmm, let me just say, this was the perfect treat for the games we played.
-Each of us filled a cute popcorn cup with all the delicious options we wanted and it was so great to get a crunchy bite of this, a salty bite of that and a chewy bite of a Cranberry DOVE® Fruit.
+Each of us filled a cute popcorn cup with all the delicious options we wanted and it was so great to get a crunchy bite of this, a salty bite of that and a chewy bite of chocolate.
 It really was the perfect flavor combination.